CODES

 Instructors

-Teams will work to define what spatial justice should look like in this region, a concept that Edward Soja explains as “fundamentally, almost inescapably, a struggle over geography.”
+Teams work to define what spatial justice should look like in this region, a concept that Edward Soja explains as “fundamentally, almost inescapably, a struggle over geography.”
 Spatial justice is “the fair and equitable distribution in space of socially valued resources and opportunities to use them” (2009).
 Contributing to the work of spatial justice, our community-engaged approach can foster online environments in which project participants consider their subject position in relationship to power and privilege as it operates in everyday interactions as well as in broader global contexts.
-Scholars may create a story map of flood plains paired stories of past and present flooding and include a connective exhibit relating the effects of climate change in other regions of the U.S. or in other countries, for example.